sylvestertoh/Cyber-Lab-Environment/README.md

 ## 🚀 About Me
 - **Education:** B.Sc. in Cybersecurity
 - **Current Focus:** Building a reverse engineering portfolio and learning the Singapore threat landscape.
+Hope to enter into the Cybersecurity field.
+- Currently Employed as an **Application Development Engineer**

 ![Kali](https://img.shields.io/badge/OS-Kali_Linux-blue?logo=kalilinux&logoColor=white)